-The following statement is attributed to Brian Peters, Executive Director of Financial Innovation Now: Financial Innovation Now appreciates Congressman McHenry’s interest in promoting [...]
+The following statement is attributed to Brian Peters, Executive Director of Financial Innovation Now: Financial Innovation Now and its member companies are encouraged by the Consumer Financial [...]

 Recoding the Future of Commerce.

 Read Our New Report

 New Report Examines Regulatory Landscape of Financial Technologies

 White paper shows extensive regulatory requirements for new marketplace entrants

 Financial Innovation Now, a public policy coalition comprised of Amazon, Apple, Google, Intuit and PayPal, today released a report titled, “Examining the Extensive Regulation of Financial Technologies.”
 The report details current state and federal regulatory compliance requirements for new marketplace innovators in financial services.

 Financial Innovation Now is an alliance of technology leaders working to modernize the way consumers and businesses manage money and conduct commerce.
 We believe that technological transformation will make financial services more accessible, safe and affordable for everyone, and we promote policies that enable these innovations.